Moon Healer: Background and recording

 The band's previous album, Sun Eater, was released on November 11, 2014.

-In 2016 interview at the NAMM Show, bassist Nick Schendzielos announced that the band was writing new music and hoped to release it sometime in 2017.
+In a 2016 interview at the NAMM Show, bassist Nick Schendzielos announced that the band was writing new music and hoped to release it sometime in 2017.
 However, the band would go on hiatus following 2016.

 In 2019, Job for a Cowboy members Jonny Davy, Al Glassman, and Tony Sannicandro formed the deathgrind band Serpent of Gnosis with the Black Dahlia Murder bassist Max Lavelle and Deeds of Flesh drummer Darren Cesca.
 That same year, it was hinted that Job for a Cowboy would be returning with new music and start performing live again.

-In May 2020, the band alluded to reunion after posting a clip from the 1995 film Mortal Kombat on Twitter.
+In May 2020, the band alluded to a reunion after posting a clip from the 1995 film Mortal Kombat on Twitter.
 Around this time, producer Jason Suecof stated that "Jonny Davy just sang me the whole new album."
 In June, Suecof announced that the band would begin recording new music, though the COVID-19 pandemic had slowed down production.

 On January 27, 2023, it was announced that Job for a Cowboy would be performing at the Blue Ridge Rock Festival later that year in September, marking the band's first performance in seven years.

 Job for a Cowboy released the song "The Agony Seeping Storm" on August 28, 2023, the band's first new song in nine years.
 On October 24, a second single was released, "The Forever Rot", and announced that the album would be titled Moon Healer with a release date of February 23, 2024.
 The album's third single, "Beyond the Chemical Doorway", was released on January 31, 2024.